-- 2.15.
-The competent authority is required to be provided by the government with adequate resources for carrying out its duties according to Requirement 3 of GSR Part 1 (Rev. 1) [6]. - 2.16.
-To carry out these activities, the competent authority will need to have access to expertise in many different fields, which could include: - Criticality safety; - Radiation safety, including shielding analysis; - Thermal analysis; - Materials science and mechanical/structural engineering; - Management system; - Emergency preparedness and response; - Transport operations; - Inspection and enforcement. - 2.17.
-Due to the international aspects of transportation, attendance at international seminars and conferences is also important for the education and training of employees of the competent authority. - 2.18.
-Should all expertise not be available within the competent authority, external expert support may be needed.
-IAEA Safety Standard No. GSG-12 [3] provides recommendations on: - the development and management of the competences of the competent authority staff, including training, and - managing external expert support.
+2.14.
+The competent authority is required to be provided by the government with adequate resources for carrying out its duties in accordance with Requirement 3 of GSR Part 1 (Rev. 1) [6].
+To carry out these duties, the competent authority will need to have access to expertise in many different fields, which could include the following:

+- Containment of the radioactive contents;

+- Criticality safety;

+- Radiation safety, including shielding analysis;

+- Thermal analysis;

+- Materials science and mechanical/structural engineering;

+- Management system;

+- Emergency preparedness and response;

+- Packaging manufacturing;

+- Packaging maintenance4;

+- Packaging and transport operations;

+- Inspection and enforcement.

+2.15.
+Due to the international aspects of transportation, attendance at international seminars and conferences is also important for the education and training of employees of the competent authority.

+2.16.
+If all the necessary expertise is not available within the competent authority, external expert support should be sought.
+GSG-12 [3] provides recommendations on the following:

+- (a) The development and management of the competences of the competent authority staff, including training; - (b) Managing external expert support.